elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts.md

 url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
 score: -1.0
 related_article1:
-    id: 166206
+    id: 166199
     title: >-
-        How do structural adaptations enhance an organism's survival in its environment?
+        What are the main components of the human cardiovascular system and their functions?
-    subject: Education Studies
+    subject: Medicine
-    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
+    url: /learn/medicine/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
 related_article2:
-    id: 166206
+    id: 166193
     title: >-
-        How do structural adaptations enhance an organism's survival in its environment?
+        How does natural selection lead to adaptations in species?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
+    url: /learn/biotechnology/questions/how-does-natural-selection-lead-to-adaptations-in-species
 related_article3:
-    id: 166201
+    id: 166190
     title: >-
-        What is the role of energy flow and nutrient cycles in ecosystem dynamics?
+        Describe the structure of DNA and its role in genetic inheritance.
-    subject: Education Studies
+    subject: Medicine
-    url: /learn/education-studies/questions/what-is-the-role-of-energy-flow-and-nutrient-cycles-in-ecosystem-dynamics
+    url: /learn/medicine/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
 related_article4:
-    id: 166211
+    id: 166199
     title: >-
-        What are the main components of the visual system in sensory systems?
+        What are the main components of the human cardiovascular system and their functions?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-components-of-the-visual-system-in-sensory-systems
+    url: /learn/education-studies/questions/what-are-the-main-components-of-the-human-cardiovascular-system-and-their-functions
 related_article5:
-    id: 166189
+    id: 166193
     title: >-
-        How do red blood cells and white blood cells differ in structure and function?
+        How does natural selection lead to adaptations in species?
-    subject: Education Studies
+    subject: Biotechnology
-    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
+    url: /learn/biotechnology/questions/how-does-natural-selection-lead-to-adaptations-in-species
 ---

 &nbsp;